numberkit/numberkit/docs/modules/core.md

 ▸ **multiplyAll**(`numbers`): `number`

-Multiplies all numbers in an array together.
+Multiplies all numbers in the array each other.

 **`Throws`**

-If any element in the `numbers` array is not a number.
+If the `numbers` array is less than two numbers long.

+**`Throws`**

+If the `numbers` array contains any non-number values.

 #### Parameters